VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

   .then(console.log);
 ```

-I can feel your skepticism from here.
+I can feel your scepticism from here.
 Be patient, this will be good.
 Now, `map` looks kinda useful but `ap` not so much, right?
 Don't worry, we can still use `ap` for a greater good.
 What if I told you we can have like an "enhanced" version of `map`?
-Our `map` just works with functions that recieve one argument and that's good but sometimes we need more.
+Our `map` just works with functions that receive one argument and that's good but sometimes we need more.

-Say that we have a function that needs two arguments but everytime we use it those arguments come from two different promises.
+Say that we have a function that needs two arguments but every time we use it those arguments come from two different promises.
 In our imaginary situation we have these functions.

 ```js
 function get_username() {